-LEVEL ONE LEVEL TWO LEVEL THREE

-HIST1201 HIST2006 HIST - Caribbean in the

-HIST1704 HIST2007 Atlantic Worlds

-HIST1604 HIST History Capstone I

-At least THREE other History HIST History Capstone II

-At least ONE other courses

-History course At least THREE other History

-AND courses, ONE of which must be

-AND a Caribbean History course

-FOUN1201

-FOUN1016 / FOUN1019 FOUN1002 FOUN1301 AND

-Foreign language 3 Free electives 4 Free electives

-3 Free electives

-HISTORY MA AJOR WITH FOREIGN LANGUAGE C ONCENTRATION

-At least TWO courses from At least ONE course from

-foreign language foreign language

-concentration concentration
+LEVEL ONE LEVEL TWO LEVEL THREE HIST1201 HIST1704 HIST1604 At least ONE other History course AND FOUN1016 / FOUN1019 FOUN1002 HIST2006 HIST2007 At least THREE other History courses AND FOUN1201 FOUN1301 HIST3621 HIST3711 HIST3712 At least THREE other History courses, ONE of which must be a Caribbean History course AND 4 Free electives Foreign language 3 Free electives 3 Free electives HISTORY M AJOR WITH FOREIGN LANGUAGE C ONCENTRATION At least TWO courses from foreign language concentration At least ONE course from foreign language concentration

-^{}Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1019; this reduces the number of credits which can be taken in free electives at Level I.
+Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1019; this reduces the number of credits which can be taken in free electives at Level I.

-^{} Students doing the Foreign Language Specialization are advised to consult with the Department of Modern Languages and Literatures on language course options before making course selections.
+Students doing the Foreign Language Specialization are advised to consult with the Department of Modern Languages and Literatures on language course options before making course selections.